Yes, yes, that's me, there in the middle, reaching for the rosmarinus officinalus...see me? I'm the one grinning...!

 I'm thankful for:

-bell hooks describes them, and the budding love stories of others (especially those I love very much).
+1) Communities of love, as bell hooks describes them, and the budding love stories of others (especially those I love very much).

 2) The patch of white daffodils in my backyard.